 - New faces, different conversations.

 - You don’t have to prepare or clean up afterwards.

-- Dealer button – see above.
-If you don’t have one, or you’ve lost it, you can use a replacement object like a card holder or commemorative coin.
+(See above.)
+If you don’t have one, or you’ve lost it, you can use a replacement object like a cardholder or commemorative coin.

-- A timer – if you are playing a home poker tournament then you are required to time the levels.
-A wrist watch or mobile phone countdown alarm will suffice although it is better to have a device with a timer that is visible to all players.
+If you are playing a home poker tournament then you are required to time the levels.
+A wristwatch or mobile phone countdown alarm will suffice although it is better to have a device with a timer that is visible to all players.

-- A money tin or box – to keep chips and buy-ins safe and organized.
-See section below entitled 'Stock the cage with change'. .
+To keep chips and buy-ins safe and organized.
+See the section below entitled 'Stock the cage with change'.